thegameofcode/iris/docs/api.md

 //The first parameter is the data-id attribute of the container
 ```

-Since `v0.5.6`, "pretty URLs" are allowed, you can register screens with path params and the `/` character is also allowed, e.g.:
+You can register screens with path params and the `/` character is also allowed, e.g.:

 ```javascript
 // Welcome screen